How Are Optical Fibers Made?

-Now that we know how fiber-optic systems work and why they are useful -- how do they make them?
+Now that we know how fiber-optic systems work and why they are useful, how do they make them?
 Optical fibers are made of extremely pure optical glass.
 We think of a glass window as transparent, but the thicker the glass gets, the less transparent it becomes due to impurities in the glass.
-However, the glass in an optical fiber has far fewer impurities than window-pane glass.
-One company's description of the quality of glass is as follows: If you were on top of an ocean that is miles of solid core optical fiber glass, you could see the bottom clearly.
+However, the glass in an optical fiber has far fewer impurities than windowpane glass.

 Making optical fibers requires the following steps: